 Each year TILT will announce the theme areas under which fellowship applications will be sought for commencement in the subsequent year.
-One (1) TILT Teaching Fellowship will be awarded in 2013 under the theme area of Peer Mentoring.
+Two (2) TILT Teaching Fellowships will be awarded in 2014 under the theme areas of Breadth Units (1 fellowship) and Student Experience and Engagement (1 fellowship).

 TILT Teaching Fellows will: